News & Events

 The outfall modifications included extending and lowering the outfall piping into the Rondout to achieve a depth below 20 feet at mean low water (MLW), a new protection system for the outfall, along with a new steel bulkhead and a marine mattress system to protect the outfall piping below the water line.

 The success of the project relied on communication between the City, consultant team, state authorities, and Kingston residents.
-The City and consultant team were active in engaging residents and messaging the cost savings and water quality benefits to the project approach.
-In addition to its import impact on receiving water quality, the outfall project had significant public impact.
-It removed the exposed plant outfall in the bustling riverfront area, and its design facilitates construction of a future segment of the Empire State Trail which will pass over the outfall.
+The City and consultant team were active in engaging residents and messaging the cost savings and water quality benefits based on the project approach.
+In addition to its important impact on receiving water quality, the outfall project had significant public impact.
+It removed the exposed plant outfall in the bustling riverfront area, and its design facilitates construction of a future segment of the Empire State Trail, which will pass over the outfall.

 The outfall modifications under construction.